chandraprvkvsh/Query-MCP/README.md

-# QueryMCP
+# Query MCP

-QueryMCP is a lightweight custom **MCP Server** that exposes a relational SQLite database as a set of structured tools and resources.
+Query MCP is a lightweight custom **MCP Server** that exposes a relational SQLite database as a set of structured tools and resources.
 It ships with:

 * FastMCP server wrapper (WebSocket + JSON-RPC).
 * Hardened SQL layer with identifier sanitisation and automatic parameterisation.